12 Keto Superfoods to Boost Your Immune System

 • Aqueela

-Aqueela 5 months ago
+Aqueela a year ago

 I also have IBS and since I've started Keto I actually have much less flare ups.
 And the weight loss doesn't hurt.
 So far I've gone down from 407lbs to 298lbs 😀